FacundoAdorno/ds_statistics_creator/README.md

 ## EXAMPLES

 In these examples, the target community has the fictional handle "123456789/12018".
+You must activate previously the virtual environment using `source bin/activate` command at the script root directory.

 #### Simplest usage - only with required parameters
 Create 10.000 (default) statistics records and post them to solr server at http://localhost:8080, using `search` Solr core (default) as a children data source.